michael-brittlebank/michaelbrittlebank.com/wordpress/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.2.4 =
+- Fix error on block_ip_if_locked(), doesn't exit with a wp_user.
+This is needed for other plugins that create the $user (aka ldap auth plugins).
+- Fix login error message for users with pending account approval.
+- Wordpress 4.7 compatibility.

+= 4.2.3 =
+- Fixed bug when math captcha was displayed on Woocommerce registration page.
+- Fixed login page bug for cases where email address and captcha are used to submit login form (thanks to @chesio for fix).
+- Logs directory now contains a .htaccess file with proper deny directives.
+- Small UX improvement: add for attribute to captcha label.
+- Added check for IIS server in get_server_type function.

+= 4.2.2 =
+- Debug logger class improvements.
+- Added a message in the debug settings area to state that the log files are reset on every plugin update.
+- Always return an array from scan_dir_sort_date() to prevent PHP notices.
+- Improvements for Automated DB backups filling up space - old backup file will be deleted first.
+- Thanks to RIPS Analyzer for sending us the vulnerability report.

+= 4.2.1 =
+- Improve output of .htaccess to include <IfModule mod_rewrite.c> checks and RewriteEngine On directives.
+- Fall back to default DB backup interval in case of invalid value.
+- The aiowps_delete_backup_files() function will produce a debug log message on every call (to help with troubleshooting when needed).

+= 4.2.0 =
+- WPML plugin compatibility fix for the renamed admin login page feature.
+- Fixed a few potential XSS vulnerabilities.

+= 4.1.9 =
+- Small improvement to the new "immediate blocking of specific usernames" feature.

+= 4.1.8 =
+- New feature to allow immediate blocking of specific usernames.
+- Only activate copy (right-click) protection for non-admin users.
+- Fixed bug where logout link in admin bar does not get updated on after the $_POST submit to reflect the new rename login setting.
+- Fixed small bug in return_regularized_url function.
+- Improvement/bug fix: When currently logged in user attempts to access renamed login page, redirect them to dashboard.
+- Removed Spanish language files so they can be automatically pulled from WordPress.org.
+- Drop unnecessary WHERE clause in some backend listings.
+- Improvement: do not schedule a cronjob, if it is already scheduled.

+= 4.1.7 =
+- Added sanitisation for log file data in textarea.
+- Disabled autocomplete for Captcha field.

+= 4.1.6 =
+- Added cleanup code for captcha string info transients.
+- Minor change to the username label in the renamed login page to keep it inline with the standard WordPress login page.
+- Fixed a potential vulnerability when viewing AIOWPS log files in the Dashboard menu.
+Thanks to Manuel LLOP for pointing this out.

 = 4.1.5 =
 - Fixed bug where username is an email and captcha was being ignored.